EID Parry: Bio-products

 The bio-products business makes eco-friendly products from natural resources.
-Currently, the core of this business is the Neemazal range of products made from neem seed kernel at the Company's production facility at Thyagavalli near Cuddalore, Tamil Nadu.
-The Bangalore R & D group supports the business by developing new formulations and delivery mechanisms for the application of the Neemazal range of products.
+Currently, the core of this business is the Neemazal range of products made from neem seed kernel at the company's production facility at Thyagavalli near Cuddalore, Tamil Nadu.
+The Bangalore (R&D) group supports the business by developing new formulations and delivery mechanisms for the application of the Neemazal range of products.

 New products from this company include AbdA, SpreadMax, Yieldsmor, and Beemax.
-The company is now expanding its range of products away from Azadirachtin, its core product extracted from neem seed kernel.
+The company is now expanding its range of products away from azadirachtin, its core product extracted from neem seed kernel.

 Subsidiaries

 Parrys Sugar Industries Limited

 Acquired from GMR group, EID Parry holds a 65% stake.
 It merged with EID Parry on 1 April 2012.

 Coromandel International Limited

-EID Parry holds 56.4% of the company.
+EID Parry holds 56.4% of the company Coromandel International.